adeelbarki/linux_server_config/README.md

 `/etc/ssh/sshd_config`
     - Port 2200
     - PermitRootLogin no
-    - PasswordAuthentication no
+    - PasswordAuthentication no52.221.52.10

-* Ports Allow through ufw (as per instructions)
+* Ports Allow through ufw (as per instructions):
     - PORT 2200 (SSH)
     - PORT 80 (HTTP)
     - PORT 123 (NTP)

+* Database Server:
+    - Database server used is AWS RDS.
+PostgreSQL is used for application database.

 ## SSH key location
 SSH key is provided in "Notes to Reviewer" for logging into account "grader"